kwstahl/ezcalcs/README.md

 ## Calculator Pages

 Calculator Pages are where calc_page models come together and make up the various pages.
-The pages are routed to by eqn/create/{id}, where the id is the calc_page id attribute.

-The page is built by smaller livewire components.
+The 'CalcPageView' view is the base where smaller livewire components live.
+The correct view is set by the CalcController controller by the 'id' attribute of the calc_page model retrieved.
+The controller also imports the model attributes for access by the page and livewire components.

+The livewire components are as follows:

 <ul>
     <li><strong>site-head</strong> - Contains bootstrap CDN, Mathjax CDN, scripts, css, and other important links. </li>